wildapt01/python-files/NetNinja/notes.md

 Similar to JS. `__init__()` is the required constructor.
 The atttributes can be dynamically defined in the init() function.
 What is defined with `self` is instance level, not accessible by the class.

 Class attributes, class methods and static methods are accessible by the class AND the instances.
 See classes.py.

+## Modularity

+Very easy to do with modules and packages.

+Modules are just made of classes or functions which are imported where needed.

+Packages are groups of modules with a `__init__.py` file in this folder to identify them as package.